Junoon – Aisi Nafrat Toh Kaisa Ishq: Plot summary

 They begin to beat up Ramdhari but are stopped by Prabha and Sunheri.
 Later they are about to blacken Data's face but are stopped by Meera.
 Prithvi also comes.
 Meera pleaded the villagers that if they wanted her to marry Prithvi, she would.
 Prithvi was confused and asked her what nonsense she was spitting out.
 Lakhan explains everything to Prithvi.
 Meera also says that she will marry Prithvi in the next 24 hours.
 Lakhan is shocked and sad that his plan failed.
 He again orders his men to kidnap Meera by making her faint.
 The servant of the house sees this and tells Prithvi and Data.
 Prithvi fights with all of them.
 He picks her up and tries to awaken her.

-She wakes up and tells Prithvi that they are forced to get married.
+She wakes up and tells Prithvi that they are forced to marry.
 It's for the happiness of Datta.
 Datta arrives and so do the members of the Panchayat.
 They feel that Data had tried to kill her daughter.
 They asked if Datta had any answers to all this.
 Data stood dumbstruck.
 Prithvi said he has an answer.
 He removed his holy necklace and put it on Meera like a Mangalsutra.
-He had got hurt badly while fighting and his hand was bleeding.
+He was hurt while fighting and his hand was bleeding.
 With that he put a mark on Meera's forehead as Sindoor.

 While all this Meera cried and Lakhan cried in sorrow.
 Data was about to take the newly wed couple home but Lakhan stopped them and said it looks bad if the bride goes to her own house with her husband.
 It is against Indian Culture.
 Meera should stay in Prithvi's house.
 Prabha dresses Meera up like a pretty bride and she performs the ritual of throwing rice behind yourself and your husband while leaving your mother's house.

 They stay together for just a few days.
 Then the day came when Meera performed the ritual of Mukh Dikhai.
 On that very same day Sudha tracks Meera somehow and ends up in Meera's Mukh Dikhai ritual.
 Sudha gets worked up and forces Meera to leave with her for Delhi when Prithvi and Data try to stop her.
 The village does not agree on sending Meera away from Prithvi.
 The people of Hardoi celebrate Meera and Prithvi's marriage too.